Owlboy: Setting

-Story
+Synopsis

 The main character is called Otus, who is mute.
 The game begins with a scene including Otus's mentor Asio, who is training him to be an owl.
 He is given an owl cloak by Asio, which gives him the ability to fly.
 Otus is looked down upon by the other members of Vellie, because he is accident-prone.
 As such, Otus is not seen as a suitable successor to the owl name.
 He spirals quickly into a small bout of depression, but is helped out of it by his self-proclaimed friend Geddy.
 Geddy is a human who serves as the Vellie Guard.
 When the village of Vellie is attacked by a band of pirates, he sets out on a journey with Geddy to save the village, and the rest of the world as they know it.
 On the way, they make more allies, including the former pirate Alphonse, and Twig, a former ally of the pirates.
 As they work to fight the pirates, they slowly uncover the truth of the ancient owls, and have to work to fix their mistakes.